 To buy a property you will need to pay a variety of fees and charges.
-One of the biggest is stamp duty.
+One of the biggest upfront costs of a home loan is stamp duty.

 Stamp duty is a tax imposed by state governments in Australia on the purchase of assets such as real estate.

 How much is stamp duty?